tthorntone/AdNauseam-Wiki/uBlock-vs.-uBlock-Origin:-Facts.md

 | | [DOM inspector](https://github.com/gorhill/uBlock/releases/tag/1.0.0.0)  |
 | | [cloud storage support](https://github.com/gorhill/uBlock/wiki/Cloud-storage)  |

-Bug/issue fixing is as important -- if not more -- as adding useful features.
+Bug/issue fixing is as important -- if not more -- as adding useful features, especially for a project which represents itself as being under active development.

 Reported [issues have been, and continue to fixed in uBlock Origin](https://github.com/gorhill/uBlock/issues?q=is%3Aissue+is%3Aclosed+sort%3Aupdated-desc).